 But these days, plague can be treated with antibiotics.
 If untreated, the disease, which is usually transmitted from animals to a person with fleas, has a mortality rate of 30-60%.

-Symptoms of plague include fever, chills, nausea, weakness, and swollen lymph nodes.
+Plague symptoms include high fever, chills, nausea, weakness, and swollen lymph nodes.
 Painful inflammation of the lymph nodes is characterized by the formation of "buboes", most often - inguinal, less often - axillary.
-Since the advent of antibiotics, almost all patients with plague recover, if treatment is started in a timely manner.
+Since the advent of antibiotics, almost all plague patients recover if treatment is started in a timely manner.